kgmerk/vscode-moose/README.md

 - `closure`: if block(s) have not been closed,
 - `duplication`: duplication of block or parameter names,
-- `refcheck`: internal reference checks (e.g. block or variable not found)
+- `refcheck`: internal variable reference checks
+- `matcheck`: internal material reference checks
 - `dbcheck`: checks against the syntax database (e.g. block or parameter not found and required parameters missing)
 - `format`: formatting warnings, including bad indentation and multiple blank lines